pw32x/gal2tmx/README.md

 # gal2tmx
-A tool that converts a Graphics Gale file to a Tiled TMX map.
+A tool that converts a Graphics Gale file to a Tiled TMX map for Sega Master System homebrew development.
 It's intended for creating level "themes" in Graphics Gale.
 Create a theme in GG, then use this tool to export to TMX.
 Use the resulting TMX as a base to make new levels from.

+Part of the toolkit that includes tmx2c and gg2c, used to work with game assets in the basicsmsproject project and others.

 Once level TMXs are ready to used in the game, use tmx2c.